 Exchanging some U.S. money for local currency before you leave, at least enough for phone calls and taxi from the airport.
 This can be done at major banks or in currency exchange offices at international airports.
 Consider purchasing at least $200 in local currency.
 Several banks in the US will exchange USD to the currency used in the country to which you will be traveling, but check the rates charged by your bank to do that.
 Carry cash in a safe place on your body, such as in a money belt or pouch around your neck under your clothes.
 You will want to keep your credit/debit cards, cash, and passport in separate locations when you travel, that way if you are a victim of pick-pocketing (the most popular crime to happen to international travelers) you won’t lose everything all at once.

-If you are spending a semester or more abroad, you may want to set up a bank account in a local bank after arriving.
+If you are spending a semester or more abroad, you may want to set up a bank account at a local bank after arriving.
 Opening an account will allow you to obtain a local ATM card and not have to worry about locking up large amounts of money.
 You can choose a local bank or a branch of a U.S.-based bank.
 Some banks require a letter of recommendation from your home bank in the U.S. Usually fees are charged for transferring money from your home bank to your new account.

 Be prepared for a 4-to-6 week waiting period while they activate your account.